Food Systems

-Many people don't know where their meat, dairy, or eggs come from.
-After all, most product marketing encourages us to imagine pleasant country scenes, full of happy animals sunning themselves in grassy fields.
-But today’s industrial farming landscape looks very different.
-Far from green pastures, it's composed of loud, windowless sheds; barren feedlots; and cages that barely allow animals to move around at all.
+Many people don’t know where their meat, dairy, or eggs come from.
+Product marketing often invites us to picture sunny fields and contented animals.
+Today’s industrial farming landscape looks very different—loud, windowless sheds; barren feedlots; and cages so compact that animals can barely move.

-So what exactly is factory farming, and is it really cruel to animals?
+So what exactly is factory farming, and is it cruel to animals?

 What is factory farming?

-Factory farms, also known as concentrated animal feeding operations (CAFOs), are a form of intensive animal agriculture.
-Virtually all animal products in the United States are produced on factory farms, and while it originated in the US, factory farming is becoming increasingly common around the world.
-Factory farming includes terrestrial farms involving animals such as pigs, cows, chickens, and sheep.
-Aquaculture—in which large numbers of salmon and other fish are farmed for food—is considered another form of factory farming.
+Factory farms—also known as concentrated animal feeding operations (CAFOs)—are a form of intensive animal agriculture designed to maximize output at scale.
+Virtually all animal products in the United States are produced on factory farms, and while the model originated in the US, it is becoming increasingly common worldwide.
+Terrestrial systems encompass pigs, cows, chickens, and sheep.
+Aquaculture—raising large numbers of salmon and other fish in controlled facilities—is also considered factory farming.

 Is factory farming cruel?